mafshari64/picongpu/docs/source/usage/plugins/binningPlugin.rst

     auto electronsObj = PMACC_CSTRING("e"){};

 Optionally, users can specify a filter to be used with the species.
-This is a predicate functor, i.e. it is a functor with a signature as described above and returns a boolean.
+This is a predicate functor, i.e. it is a functor with a signature as described above and which returns a boolean.
 If the filter returns true it means the particle is included in the binning.
 They can then create a FilteredSpecies object which contains the species and the filter.

 .. code-block:: c++